upenn-embedded/final-project-s25-niblets/README.md

 The code is too long to place here, so we've included a screenshot of us interfacing FATfs with the ATMEGA328PB (most of the program memory is consumed by the library!)
 <img width="949" alt="image" src="https://github.com/user-attachments/assets/292fcaaa-2a16-42c7-b632-38fc7f10d4ef" />

+Please refer to the code folder for the FATfs library code that we've been modifying.
 ### Current state of project
+We haven't been able to read data from an SD card yet which we expected to be the hardest part of this project.
+We intend to work on this throughout this weekend to fix this problem.

 ### Next week's plan